 2) Stripe transfer planned

-Every night (roughly 4 am local time), the Bbot accounting system adds up the day's credits & debits, and schedules Stripe transfers from Bbot to the restaurant Stripe account (that is, the restaurant's account within Stripe, not the external bank account).
+Every night (roughly 4 am local time), the Bbot accounting system adds up the day's credits & debits, and schedules Stripe transfers from Bbot to the restaurant Stripe account (the restaurant's account within Stripe, not the external bank account).
 These Stripe transfers are scheduled to happen on the date when the credit card charges will clear.
-These future Stripe transfers, as well as past Stripe transfers, are visible on the Accounting and Transfers report discussed above.
-Note that the Accounting Report doesn't show transfers until they're planned by the night's accounting batch.
-This is in contrast to the Sales by Category report, which shows sales instantly.
+These future Stripe transfers, as well as past Stripe transfers, are visible on the Accounting and Transfers report discussed above. ( Note that the Accounting Report doesn't show transfers until they're planned by the night's accounting batch.
+This is in contrast to the Sales by Category report, which shows sales in real time.)

 3) Stripe transfer executed

-On the transfer date (the day card charges clear), Bbot executes a Stripe transfer to the restaurant Stripe account.
+On the transfer date (the day card charges clear), Bbot executes a Stripe transfer to your Stripe account.
 At that point, the funds are visible as part of the available balance on the restaurant's Stripe Dashboard.

 You can view your Stripe dashboard from the Bbot Owner Portal's left menu -> Account Settings -> Connect Stripe -> View/Edit Dashboard.

 In the Stripe dashboard, you can see your current Stripe account's balance.
-The balance is money that has been transferred in from Bbot and will be paid out in the next daily ACH payout.
+The balance is money that has been transferred from Bbot and will be paid out in the next scheduled ACH payout.
 It does not include planned future transfers.